-Name Proposed Position Current Position within the Company or Just Eat Mike Evans Chairperson of the Supervisory Board of Chairperson of the Just Eat Board the Combined Group Adriaan Nühn Vice-Chairperson of the Supervisory Chairperson of the Supervisory Board of Board of the Combined Group and senior Takeaway.com independent non-executive director of the Combined Group Gwyn Burr Supervisory Director of the Combined Senior Independent Non-executive Group (1) Director of Just Eat Roisin Donnelly Supervisory Director of the Combined Independent Non-executive Director of Group (1) Just Eat Jambu Palaniappan Supervisory Director of the Combined Independent Non-executive Director of Group (1) Just Eat Corinne Vigreux Supervisory Director of the Combined Vice-chairperson of the Supervisory Group Board of Takeaway.com Ron Teerlink Supervisory Director of the Combined Member of the Supervisory Board of Group Takeaway.com Johannes Reck Supervisory Director of the Combined Member of the Supervisory Board of Group (42) Takeaway.com
+Name Proposed Position Current Position within the Company or Just Eat Mike Evans Chairperson of the Supervisory Board of Chairperson of the Just Eat Board the Combined Group Adriaan Nühn Vice-Chairperson of the Supervisory Chairperson of the Supervisory Board of Board of the Combined Group and senior Takeaway.com independent non-executive director of the Combined Group Gwyn Burr Supervisory Director of the Combined Senior Independent Non-executive Group Director of Just Eat Roisin Donnelly Supervisory Director of the Combined Independent Non-executive Director of Group Just Eat Jambu Palaniappan Supervisory Director of the Combined Independent Non-executive Director of Group Just Eat Corinne Vigreux Supervisory Director of the Combined Vice-chairperson of the Supervisory Group Board of Takeaway.com Ron Teerlink Supervisory Director of the Combined Member of the Supervisory Board of Group Takeaway.com Johannes Reck Supervisory Director of the Combined Member of the Supervisory Board of Group (1) Takeaway.com

-- (1) As set out in the Revised Offer Document, the Company now intends that the Supervisory Board of the Combined Group will comprise three members chosen by Takeaway.com and three members (previously four) chosen by Just Eat.
-As a result, one of Gwyn Burr, Roisin Donnelly and Jambu Palaniappan will not be nominated for the Supervisory Board of the Combined Group. - (2) (H)-Johannes Reck has been appointed to the Supervisory Board pursuant to Delivery Hero's right to nominate a Supervisory Director granted in the Relationship Agreement.
-Pursuant to this agreement, Delivery Hero has the right to nominate for appointment one independent Supervisory Board member if it holds 9.99% or more of the issued and outstanding share capital of the Company.
+(1) Johannes Reck has been appointed to the Supervisory Board pursuant to Delivery Hero's right to nominate a Supervisory Director granted in the Relationship Agreement.
+Pursuant to this agreement, Delivery Hero has the right to nominate for appointment on e independent Supervisory Board member if it holds 9.99% or more of the issued and outstanding share capital of the Company.
 It is expected that, as a result of the Combination, Delivery Hero will hold less than 9.99% of the issued and outstanding share capital of the Company and hence that Johannes shall resign from his position effective either (i) as of completion of the Combination (in which case, for the avoidance of doubt, Johannes will not become a Supervisory Director of the Combined group) or (ii) following completion of the Combination and in any case no later than at the end of the first general meeting of the Company that is convened after completion of the Combination.